 - 1. An account may be deemed uncollectible when one or more of the following conditions exist: - a.
 The account is two years or older. - b.
 All reasonable collection efforts have been exhausted by the College and/or an external collection agency. - c.
 The debtor cannot be located or a discharge of bankruptcy has occurred. - d.
 The debtor is deceased and there is no estate. - e.
 The debtor has been granted an appeal and the debt is forgiven. - 2.
-Any single amount over \$5,000 must be reported to the LCTCS President as per LCTCS Policy #5.009, Allowance/Write Off Policy.
+When debts are forgiven, amounts over \$5,000 require additional approval from the Chancellor.